Compare Car Finance Deals in NZ: Banks vs. Online Lenders

 Online Lenders:

 • Pros: These lenders typically have quick application and approval processes, flexible terms, and often fewer fees.
-For example, with Nectar Money, you can access unsecured car loans up to $30,000 without any early repayment penalties.
+For example, with online platforms, you can access funds without any hassle.
 This flexibility can be a compelling option for those looking to manage their finances effectively.

 • Cons: On the downside, interest rates may be higher compared to banks, and you might experience less personal interaction.